jvorhauer/monitoring-valves/README.md

 ## Important!

-This Valve has only been tested with Tomcat 7!
+This Valve has only been tested with Tomcat 7 and with JDK 1.6!